mikropsoft/NmapLite/README.md

-# NmapLite: Your Lightweight Nmap Command Organizer
+# NmapLite - Your Lightweight Nmap Command Organizer

 NmapLite is designed to streamline your experience with Nmap by providing a user-friendly menu system.
 It simplifies the navigation process and enhances accessibility to Nmap commands.